 Construction of the $1.28-billion Fifth Runway of Hartsfield-Jackson Atlanta International Airport (ATL) included a tunnel system for Interstate 285.
 Commencing operations on May 27, 2006.4, the $159-million runway bridge over I-285 stretches 1,500 feet in two portions, carrying both Runway 10/28 and the taxiway.
 The runway bridge, 70 feet above the travel lanes, is 1,200 feet long and 700 feet wide.
 It accommodates ten lanes of I-285 currently and will permit up to 18 lanes by 2025.5

 With the increase of speed limits to 65 miles per hour along Interstate 285 in 2012, GDOT voted to approve the use of variable speed limits along the northern half of the beltway.6 The first of 176 assemblies were installed by October 2014 at a cost of $4 million.7 Limits are lowered during periods of traffic congestion.6

 The Transform 285/400 project at Sandy Springs upgrades a low speed directional cloverleaf interchange with left-hand ramps into a high-speed junction with flyover ramps and collector distributor lanes.
-Additionally, expansion and improvements will be made along both 4.3 miles of I-285 and 6.2 miles of Georgia 400.
+Additionally, expansion and improvements are being made along both a 4.3 mile section of I-285 and 6.2 miles of Georgia 400.
 Estimated to cost $800 million, major construction runs from February 2017 through 2020.